 2. Copyright-wise, it’s always less risky to link to a photo or other image than it is to copy and paste that image into your website or social media platform.

-3. When possible, use photos that you have taken yourself.
+3. When possible, use photos that you’ve taken yourself.
 But keep in mind that you may not always own the copyright in photographs you take or images you create.
-If you’re employed when taking photos or creating images and these tasks are part of your job, then you likely do not own the images.
+If you’re employed when taking photos or creating images and these tasks are part of your job, then you likely don’t own the images.
 In this situation you may need permission from your employer to use the images outside the course of employment.

-4. Use and re-use images which have a Creative Commons (CC) license.
+4. Use and re-use images that have a Creative Commons (CC) license.
 However, be aware that a CC license is just that: a license.

 You need to read the terms and conditions of the license and see what’s allowed or not.
 Not all CC licenses allow the same uses.
 A CC license may allow use as-is, or in a remix or as part of a new work.
 Some CC licenses require acknowledgement of the copyright owner.

-5. Acquire images from stock photo agencies and follow the license terms; you are not outright buying images from a stock agency but are paying for certain uses of them.
+5. Acquire images from stock photo agencies and follow the license terms.
+You’re not outright buying images from a stock agency but are paying for certain uses of them.